-The Barack Obama Presidential Library employs a new virtual model that makes records available online, greatly increasing access while also reducing costs.
+The Barack Obama Presidential Library plans to employ a new virtual model that makes records available online.
 The below bullet points and list of frequently asked questions provide background details and additional information.

 - The Presidential Libraries Act of 1955 codified the acceptance, in the name of the U.S., of land, buildings, and equipment for the purposes of creating a Presidential archival depository, as well as the role of the National Archives in maintaining, operating, and protecting them as a Presidential archival depository.
 The Act does not require a foundation to build a facility to house the records and artifacts, nor does it require the National Archives to accept such a facility.

 - The act was amended in 1986, establishing a presumptive limit of 70,000 square feet for any future Presidential Library facility that will be provided to the government and a requirement for an endowment of 20 percent of the overall initial construction cost of the facility to offset the maintenance costs of the facility.
 That amount was increased in 2003 to 40 percent and increased again in 2008 to 60 percent.